elixir-cloud-aai/proWES/README.md

 balancer workload distribution layer, a public entry point to an enclave of independent compute nodes, or a means of collecting telemetry.

-When WES requests are received, proWES applies a configured middlewares before forwarding the requests to appropriate WES instances in the network.
+When WES requests are received, proWES applies applies one or more configurable middlewares  before forwarding the requests to appropriate WES instances in the network.
 A plugin system makes it easy to write and inject middlewares tailored to specific requirements, such as for access control, request/response processing or validation, or the selection of suitable endpoints considering data use restrictions and client preferences.

 ### Built-in middleware plugins